mrjk/easy-vagrant/docs/default_config.md

-# Easy-vagrant default configuration
+# Default configuration

-This is the default Easy-vagrant configuration:
+There is a dump of the default configuration:

 ```
+---
 settings:
   defaults:
     flavor: tiny